Prerelease Prep from a Former First-Timer

 I’m far (like, really far) from an expert, but a few thoughts keep me feeling confident at a prerelease—and sometimes I even leave with a decent record!
 So here we go: a former first-timer’s secrets to middling prerelease success.

 Many players prefer to walk into a prerelease completely blind, without having seen any of the new cards before sitting down and opening that first pack.
 It lends more gravity to the moment and makes for a really exciting ten minutes.
-I, on the other hand, do not possess the experience necessary to look at a number of cards and piece together an airtight deck on the spot.
+I, on the other hand, do not possess the experience necessary to look at dozens of cards and piece together an airtight deck on the spot.
 I prefer to know what I’m walking into.

 If you’re like me, you can go online and find video series reviewing every card in a new set even before the set is released.
 Don’t spend three days trying to memorize every card you’ll be up against, but do try to get an idea of which overall colors and mechanics you like in the set, as well as a few cards to keep an eye out for.